cdapio/coopr/coopr-docs/docs/source/rest/metrics.rst

 task (ever) completes.
 The end date is the current date and time.

-start time only
+Start Time only
 ^^^^^^^^^^^^^^^

-To obtain node usage hours since a specific date and time, we would add 'start=x' where x is Unix time.
+To obtain node usage hours since a specific date and time, we would add ``start=x`` where x is Unix time.

 .. code-block:: bash